If You are Sick

 Understanding your risk

-You are at risk if you have been in close contact with someone who is sick
+You are at risk if you have been in close contact with someone who has tested positive for COVID-19.

 - momentary contact with someone while adhering to safety measures (including wearing a mask or face covering and practicing physical distancing)